 \subsection{Approach 1: Biased Agent (Neglect of Uncertainty)}

-The biased agent represents a common but flawed heuristic.
-It exhibits two forms of cognitive bias: it \emph{neglects aleatoric risk} by performing an act of willful information reduction, discarding the rich data of the distribution's tail and basing its decisions solely on the mean $\mu_L(a_i)$; and it \emph{neglects epistemic risk} by ignoring the confidence score $C_E(a_i)$, implicitly trusting its prediction even when the DT signals high variance.
+The biased agent exhibits two forms of cognitive bias: it \emph{neglects aleatoric risk} by performing an act of willful information reduction, discarding the rich data of the distribution's tail and basing its decisions solely on the mean $\mu_L(a_i)$; and it \emph{neglects epistemic risk} by ignoring the confidence score $C_E(a_i)$.

 The agent's decision metric is therefore the simple expected latency,